Current members

 European positioning of your university

-• receive membership of Rectors' Conference or Associations' Conference;
+• receive membership of EADTU’s Rectors' Conference or Associations' Conference;

-• cooperate on faculty level in EADTU's Academic Networks;
+• cooperate on faculty or expert level in EADTU's networks and activities;

-• get involvement in EADTU task forces on cutting edge topics in HE;
+• get involved in EADTU’s task forces on cutting edge topics in HE;

 • participate in European projects of front running universities;

-• let your interests be part of EADTU's consultations with the EU.
+• let your interests be part of EADTU's consultations with other members and the EU.

 • become a partner with the most prestigious European open and distance teaching universities, consortia and research institutes and in European projects through a single access point;

-• receive latest information on research and development, especially concerning advanced application of ICT in educational and training environments;
+• receive latest information on related research and development;

-• get access and input to portals in the field of e.g. open educational resources, MOOCs, quality, virtual mobility and university-business cooperation;
+• get access and input to shared member portals in the field of e.g. open educational resources, micro-credentials, quality assurance, virtual mobility and university-business cooperation (full list)

-• become involved in discipline based academic networks for open and flexible learning;
+• become involved in discipline based academic networks for online, open and flexible learning;

 • become part of a platform for bilateral and multilateral cooperation with fellow universities;

-• become an associate in quality for e-learning (E-xcellence Associates' Label);
+• become an associate in quality for e-learning (E-xcellence Label)

-• become an expert in EADTU's service and expertise centres;
+• become an expert in EADTU's EMPOWER expert pools;

 • becoming partner of the OpenupEd initiative on MOOCs